curvegrid/go-ethereum-wiki/Geth.md

 ## Interfaces

 * Javascript Console: `geth` can be launched with an interactive console, that provides a javascript runtime environment exposing a javascript API to interact with your node.
-[Javascript Console API](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) includes the `web3` javascript DAPP API as well as an additional admin API.
+[Javascript Console API](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) includes the `web3` javascript Ðapp API as well as an additional admin API.
 * JSON-RPC server: `geth` can be launched with a json-rpc server that exposes the [JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC)
 * [Command line options](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options) documents command line parameters as well as subcommands.